Hohner Club Accordions model list

 Club Modell Victoria

 These are a 2 voice box but now have 7 accidental buttons like the Modell 3.
 This model has mother of pearl buttons and a snazzy mechanism which opens the inner row pallets in a parallel fashion. like the model 3 the accidental row reeds have their own reed block .
-There was an unusual 3 voice version of these called the Sonora.
-These are pretty loud with a full rich 4 octave bass
+Wooden soundboard 4 octave bass with 4 reed chords ( 2 octave root and single octave 3rd and 5th).
+These are pretty loud and, i feel, rather underestimated. filled with good quality zinc H reeds.
+I will stick my neck out and say this could well be the ultimate morris box .

 Lilliput